-Padma was first introduced to ML in the late 1990s.
+Padma was first introduced to machine learning in the late 1990s.
 He taught himself about ML through trial and error.
 It was a time-consuming approach, but it was his only option at the time.
 This learning experience provided a strong foundational knowledge about ML, which has turned out to be a tremendous benefit throughout his working life.

 In his early days, he had ~250 algorithm combinations – 10 for feature extraction, 5 for feature selection, and 5 for ML.
 That’s 250 combinations (10 x 5 x 5) that had to be tested by copying and pasting code over and over.
 The process was as repetitive as it was tiresome.
 Dr. Paul committed himself to constantly improving his techniques.

-The Problems of a Researcher
+Problems of a Researcher

 Over time, Dr. Paul transitioned from a student to a researcher.
 His work changed significantly.
 More importantly, the combinations of algorithms became more complicated.